tests-always-included/mr-fusion/README.md

 Just point Mr. Fusion at the git repository (can be local or hosted elsewhere) and the merges will begin.

-In order for Mr. Fusion to understand your branch hierarchy, it is essential that you create a `fusion` branch in your project.
+In order for Mr. Fusion to understand your branch hierarchy, it is essential that you create a `mr-fusion` branch in your project.
 Mr. Fusion can do this for you!

     mr-fusion -i http://github.com/your_name_here/your_repo_here.git